arekrgw/airly_get/README.md

 ```
 crontab -e
 ```
 Paste this text at the bottom of the opened file.
-This cronjob will run every 15 minutes
+This cronjob will run every 15 minutes.
+Make sure you have right permission to that script file
 ```
-*/15 * * * * python airly_get.py --url "https://airapi.airly.eu/v2/measurements/nearest?lat=YOUR_LAT&lng=YOUR_LON&maxDistanceKM=20&apikey=YOUR_API_KEY" --air "/home/pi/air.txt"
+*/15 * * * * ./airly_get.py --url "https://airapi.airly.eu/v2/measurements/nearest?lat=YOUR_LAT&lng=YOUR_LON&maxDistanceKM=20&apikey=YOUR_API_KEY" --air "/home/pi/air.txt"

 ```